stephenjohnlimb/boot/K8s.md

 It's not actually necessary to have the images/container loaded into the microk8s registry, you can just use images from docker hub or other registries.
-Clearly then you will need to provide some form of authentication credentials to microk8s to all it to pull those images (maybe I'll look at this later).
+Clearly then you will need to provide some form of authentication credentials to microk8s to allow it to pull those images from a remote registry (maybe I'll look at this later).

 But for local development of code and images, working on your own development machine and being able to do all this locally really speeds development up.
 You could just run the image in docker, unless you are deploying